Why You Too, Should Be Excited About “Moon Fruit” and Writing Letters to Strangers

-Remedios Varo created paintings “[…] peopled by owl-artists, insect -geologists, crazed botanists and magical astronomers who overturn our arbitrary assumptions about how things ought to work,” writes Janet Kaplan in Remedios Varo: Unexpected Journeys.
+Remedios Varo created three hundred and eighty-four paintings “[…] peopled by owl-artists, insect -geologists, crazed botanists and magical astronomers who overturn our arbitrary assumptions about how things ought to work,” writes Janet Kaplan in Remedios Varo: Unexpected Journeys.

 Like many Spanish and Mexican painters of her day, Remedios Varo was a magical realist.
 And not just on the canvas.